brodybits/node-uv-http/README.md

 - Support outgoing HTTP response headers
 - Support binary data using Buffer
 - Support Keep-Alive
+- Support an interface similar to Node.js built-in HTTP server, perhaps in a higher-level library
+- CLEANUP remove developer test logging statements
+- send static content from file instead of memory using sendfile

 Highly desired:
 - Multi-threading support, using node-webworker-threads and/or JXCore
 - Web socket
+- Integration with a higher-level framework such as express.js

 Other features under consideration:
 - HTTPS